June 29, 2006 -- Diabetes is a big risk factor for heart disease and stroke, and now new research helps quantify that risk.

 The Canadian researchers found that middle-aged and older people with diabetes tended to have a high risk for heart attacks and strokes, while the risk for people under age 40 was less well defined.

 "At least in the short term, many people with diabetes who are younger than 40 seem to have a low to moderate absolute risk of cardiovascular disease," she says.

 But Om Ganda, MD, who heads the lipid clinic at Harvard Medical School's Joslin Diabetes Center, says this may not be true in the future because people are developing type 2 diabetes at younger ages than in the past.

 "Someone who develops diabetes at age 30 is more likely to have a cardiovascular risk at age 40 than someone who is diagnosed at age 37," he says.

 Ganda cites a 2003 study from the CDC that found that men diagnosed with type 2 diabetes at age 40 die, on average, 11 to 18 years earlier than men without the disease.
 Women diagnosed at the same age die 14 to 22 years earlier than women without diabetes, according to the study.

-American Diabetes Association vice president John B. Buse, MD, tells WebMD that while the benefits of aggressive treatment to preventand are clear, providing optimal preventive treatment remains a major challenge.
+American Diabetes Association vice president John B. Buse, MD, tells WebMD that while the benefits of aggressive treatment to prevent heart disease and strokeare clear, providing optimal preventive treatment remains a major challenge.

 That is because many patients will need as many as 10 different preventive drugs, he says.

-"The average person with diabetes and blood pressure medications and daily aspirin therapy.
-And they may need two cholesterol medications and two or three medications to regulate blood sugar," he says.needs three
+"The average person with diabetes and high blood pressure needs three blood pressure medications and daily aspirin therapy.
+And they may need two cholesterol medications and two or three medications to regulate blood sugar," he says.

 "We are asking people who probably feel fine to take 10 drugs, and take some of them more than once a day.
 We are also asking them to monitor their blood sugar, be careful about what they eat, and make time for exercise.
 There are a lot of potential barriers," Buse says.